Zdeněk Nekula

-Zdeněk Nekula (born 9 February 1970) is a Czech politician and manager, who served as the Czech Minister of Agriculture in Petr Fiala's Cabinet from January 2022 until June 2023.
+Zdeněk Nekula (born 9 February 1970) is a Czech politician and manager, who served as the Czech Minister of Agriculture in the Cabinet of Petr Fiala from January 2022 until June 2023.

 Early life

 Between 2015 and 2019, Nekula represented the Ministry of Agriculture of the Czech Republic as a member of the supervisory board in the joint-stock company Exportní garanční a pojišťováci společnost (EGAP).
 From November 2015 until 2018, he was the chairman of the board of the joint-stock company PGRLF (Poťódníkný a garancí rolnický a lesnický fond), which distributes funds within the framework of support programs in the field of agriculture.
 An avid beekeeper, Nekula has been a member of the Czech Beekeepers' Association since 2005.

 Political career

 Early political career

 In the 2006 Czech municipal elections, Nekula was elected as a non-party member of KDU-ČSL as a representative of Těšetice, later becoming mayor of the municipality.

 In the 2008 Czech regional elections, Nekula did not for the South Moravian Regional Representative for the KDU-CŠL and was only elected in the 2012 elections.
 He also ran for the office in 2016, but failed to defend the position again.

 In the 2010 Czech parliamentary election, Nekula defended the post of municipal representative as the leader of the KDU-ČSL candidate, becoming mayor for the second time in November.

 Nekula became a representative of the municipality in the 2014 Czech Senate election, but did not ran his position as mayor.

 In the 2018 Czech Senate election, Nekula was elected as a representative from the position as leader of KDU-ČSL.
 At the beginning of November, he was elected mayor of the municipality for the third time.